pegahfallah/Cryptographic-Wallet/README.md

 # Bitcoin-HD-Wallet

-An HD wallet is a public/private key tree all starting from a root node.
+An HD wallet is a public/private key tree.
-It has a tree structure where each node extends to a private and public key.
+It has a tree structure where each node extends to a private and public key starting from the root.
-The master private key is unable to sign transactions it just generates key pairs.
+The master private key is unable to sign transactions, it just generates key pairs.
+This HD wallet is compatible with Bitcoin.

 ## Libraries used
 * bip39-- for mnemonic generation